WYCodeBook/WYCodeBook.github.io/_posts/2018-08-16-communicating-using-markdown.markdown

 #### Activity: Add a comment

-  - Add a comment to this issue, using Markdown to create a list of items to complete.

-  Your task can include any tasks you wish, or you can use this example:
+  - Add a comment to this issue, using Markdown to create a list of items to complete.Your task can include any tasks you wish, or you can use this example:

   {% highlight html %}
   - [ ] Turn on GitHub Pages
   - [ ] Outline my portfolio
   - [ ] Introduce myself to the world
   {% endhighlight %}

   - Use the Preview tab to check your markdown formatting